AstroTech-666/sustainability_seeker/README.md

 - **Daily Tips:** You can ask for daily tips to enhance your knowledge.

-## Usage
-Start a chat with the bot on Telegram: [@SustainabilitySeekerBot](https://t.me/SustainabilitySeekerBot).
-Follow the prompts to explore community links and contribute to sustainability efforts.

 ## Contributing
 We welcome contributions!
 If you have suggestions or improvements, please follow these steps:
 1. Fork the repository.